Do you need to attend a funeral but don't know what is expected of you? You're not the only one.

 At some point in everyone’s life, funeral attendance is inevitable.
 However, due to their somber and often depressing nature, very few people like to talk about them.
 Not exactly the best party topic, discussion of funeral etiquette has been pushed down to a subject most people don’t bother researching until they absolutely have to.

-Rather than fear going to a funeral, learn the basics of proper etiquette.
+Rather than letting your fear of going to a funeral get the best of you, learn the basics of proper etiquette.
 These frequently asked questions cover many of the concerns most people have if they have never attended or haven’t attended a funeral in a long time.
 The most important thing to remember is that the primary reason for your presence at the funeral, memorial service, or visitation is to show your sympathy and support for the family members of the deceased.

 - What Is a Funeral Visitation?
 A funeral visitation gives people an opportunity to show respects to the family.